"My first introduction to instrument making was as a young child. My father would make whistles from the bark of the sycamore tree." – Martin Doyle.

 Taught the tin whistle by Christian Brother Donovan at a Catholic school in Greystones, Martin developed a love for performance, also playing the harmonica and jaw harp.
 Forming a family band with his sister and two brothers, the children would entertain family, relatives and neighbours on a variety of improvised instruments.
 "I worked in a pub in town at the tender age of fourteen," Martin remembers.
 "Charlie Byrne, the well known actor and singer, would have me play the mouth organ for the patrons.
 I have always enjoyed performing."

-At seventeen, Martin began an apprenticeship as an engineer working for a company, rather ironically, in the building which would eventually become his own flute making workshop.
+At seventeen, Martin began an apprenticeship as an engineer working for a company in the building that would eventually become his own flute-making workshop.
 Five years later, taking a break from the trade, Martin and his brothers formed a band called 'The Doyles' that playing traditional Irish music around the local area.
 A short time later Martin went to sea as a marine engineer for a short period.
 He soon returned home to reignite his musical ambitions, which he describes as his 'first love'.

 Playing sessions and gigs at nights and on weekends, Martin joined his friend Noel Gallagher in 1979 to begin repairing and making Irish flutes and Uilleann pipes.
 Realising the need for better equipment, he once again went to sea as an engineer with an oil exploration company – working in the North Sea and off the coasts of Africa and Spain.
 Three years later, Martin had earned enough to purchase some top quality tools and returned once again to Bray.
 By early 1983 he had set up a workshop with another friend, Johnny Burke – Martin concentrating on wooden flutes and Johnny on Uilleann pipes.